 student accident insurance

 The school district makes available a low cost accident insurance to parents for their children.
 Forms are distributed to parents the first week of school.
 Additional forms are available in the MPR entry.
 This type of plan can provide benefits and coverage when help is needed.

 student council & service opportunities

 Student Council representatives are an asset to the school.
 Representatives from each 4, 5 and 6 grade classes are chosen to serve as members.
-Sixth grade students are allowed to run for President and Vice President.
+The Student Council leadership is selected from among the representatives.
 Members have leadership opportunities and take part in some decision-making at our school.
-Student Council sponsors spirit dress-up days; recess activities; service opportunities such as valet, Super T chaperone, ROCKS committee and Green Rock Club and holds fundraisers for useful items for the school.
+Student Council sponsors spirit dress-up days; recess activities; service opportunities such as valet, Super T chaperone, and holds fundraisers for useful items for the school.

 student support services

 Our full-time ERC provides assistance for the behavioral and social/emotional.
 The ERC provides short-term school related counseling and behavioral support.
 The ERC can also help families needing additional services or long-term therapy with referrals to Families Forward or Care Solace.

 Students who demonstrate significant discrepancies between their ability and achievement, as determined through a defined battery of nationally-normed assessments, may qualify for special education services.
 Irvine Unified School District provides appropriate services to students who quality for, or enroll with, an Individualized Education Plan (IEP).
 Contact your child’s teacher or the Educational Psychologist, to inquire further about special education services for your child.